MecanicalDragon/obsidian_programming/Platform/gRPC.md

 gRPC determines 4 types of client-server interaction:
 - **Unary RPC**.
 Client sends a request and receives a response, as usually.
 - **Server Streaming RPC**.
 Client sends a request and reads a stream of sequential events from the server.
-- **Client streaming RPC**.
+- **Client Streaming RPC**.
 Client sends a stream of sequential events and receives a response from the server in the end.
-- **Bidirectional streaming RPC**.
+- **Bidirectional Streaming RPC**.
 Both client and server write and read streams of sequential events.